 Surveys the history of photography as an art form from 1839 through the present.
 Students examine both technical and aesthetic developments through a chronological review of major figures and movements.

-Required for all Fine Arts Majors with an emphasis in Photography..
+Required for all Photography majors.

 ELECTIVES: ART HISTORY, THEORY, AND LIBERAL STUDIES

 Students select from course offerings that vary each semester.
 A sample follows: